juuisle/zocho-sensor/README.md

 idf.py menuconfig
 ```

+### Configure in code

+Change wifi setting in 'wifi.c' and mqtt setting in 'mqtt.c', you can use my testing mqtt server: "mqtt://64.225.97.160:8883", there is no username and password, you should change to topic.

 ### Build and Flash

 Build the project and flash it to the board, then run monitor tool to view serial output: